KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 ### Network Operation Center

-Our tour group was rivetted by the Network Operations Center (NOC) livestream (NOC is undergoing construction) and bombarded our tour guide Jake with questions.
-One group member was interested in a career in dispatch and received some personal advice about dispatch school.
-Our session took place in a Situation Room where representatives from each operational area convene three times a day to address flight issues.
+Our tour group was riveted by the Network Operations Center (NOC) livestream (NOC is undergoing construction), and bombarded our tour guide Jake with questions.
+Our session took place in a Situation Room where chief officers from each operational area convene three times a day to address flight issues.

 ![](southwest-headquarters-tour-2026/noc-livestream.jpg)
 A livestream of the Southwest Network Operations Center.
-Although there are other small Southwest command centers around the U.S., there is only one Network Operations Center.
+Although there are other small Southwest command centers around the U.S., there is only one Network Operations Center, the operational brain of Southwest.
+All of the coordination needed to plan and fulfill flights across the network happens here.
+In addition to flight dispatchers who plan and monitor flights, experts across disciplines plan and monitor flight schedule, crew, air traffic control, maintenance, meteorology.
+The highest level decision makers such as Chief Pilot are also on-hand.
+A member of our group was interested in a career in dispatch and received some personal advice about dispatch school.

+<!--
+There are even on-staff medical experts.

+Baker System

+crisis management handled in the event of an emergency.

 Interestingly, pilots are required to retire at 65 years of age and sometimes switch to dispatch as a second career.

-<!--
 Adrenaline
 Dependencies
 long, short haul